 Simply copy and paste the code below and you can share this infographic on your site:

 Your Home’s Structural Health

-Your home’s overall health influences its market value, should you ever go to sell it.
-It also contributes to your quality of life.
+If you ever plan on selling your home, it’s important to understand that the home’s overall health influences its market value.
+Not only that, but it also affects your quality of life.
 If you let hydrostatic pressure damage your structural supports, not only do you risk a more uncomfortable day-to-day lifestyle, but it’s also possible that the damage done may become irreversible.